What is deprescribing?

-Deprescribing MUST ALWAYS be done with the help of your doctor, pharmacist or health care professional.
+Deprescribing MUST ALWAYS be done with the help of your doctor, nurse or pharmacisT.

 Did you know?

-71% of Canadian seniors that are willing to stop a medication if their doctor says it is possible (Sirois et al. 2016).
+71% of Canadian seniors are willing to stop a medication if their doctor says it is possible (Sirois et al. 2017).

 Over time and with age, some medications can become unnecessary or even harmful because of side effects, drug interactions and hospitalizations.

 Harmful effects of medication can include: